sidorykp/tlaplus-journey/README.md

 # A Redundant Algorithm: [MoneyTransferPendingExplicit](src/moneyTransfer/MoneyTransferPendingExplicit.tla)

 MoneyTransfer is hard to prove.
-Almost all theorems that require to prove how AmountPendingTotal changes (or does not change) in a given step required extra effort.
+Almost all theorems that require to prove how AmountPendingTotal changes (or does not change) in a given step require extra effort.
 And theorem init_AmountPendingTotal_initPrecond is the hardest from them all.

 It is much easier to prove a redundant algorithm: MoneyTransferPendingExplicit, which: